By Audley Thailand specialist Harriet

 It’s Thailand’s most-visited marine park and certain areas can get crowded, but you can charter a private speedboat tour, skippered by a local guide.
 Armed with sea kayaks, snorkels and a fridge full of cold drinks, you flit between turquoise lagoons and cliff-edged beaches as you please.

-Travel onward on the Eastern & Orient Express’s classic route
+Travel onward on the Eastern & Oriental Express’s classic route

 On the three-night journey, after detouring north, the train follows the Thai coastline, passing into Malaysia and finishing in Singapore.
 All meals are included, from cocktail receptions to afternoon tea.